rsyslog/rsyslog/tools/rscryutil.rst

 The operation mode specifies what exactly the tool does with the provided files.
 The default operation mode is "dump", but this may change in the future.
-Thus, it is recommended to always set the operations mode explicitely.
+Thus, it is recommended to always set the operations mode explicitly.
 If multiple operations mode are set on the command line, results are unpredictable.